tanyongzhi/hackthis/README.md

 The backend portion of the project is stored in the root directory.
 The frontend of the project is in the `./frontend` folder

 ### Continuous Integration
-CI/CD has been set up with the frontend being delpoyed via netlify, and the backend being deployed via Heroku.
+CI/CD has been set up with the frontend being delpoyed via [Netlify](https://www.netlify.com/), and the backend being deployed via [Heroku](https://www.heroku.com/).

 ### Installing

-Naviate to the root folder and run:
+Naviate to the root folder (or `./frontend` if you want to start the frontend) and run:
 `npm install`

 Set the following environment variables in `./.env`